-An Associate action uses the Monitor service to continually (and at regular periods) poll a target location (a directory, for example) on a device or file system (FTP, network folder, etc.) to discover new files.
+An Associate action uses the Monitor Service to continually (and at regular periods) poll a target location (a directory, for example) on a device or file system (FTP, network folder, etc.) to discover new files.

-Generally, the Associate action uses the file name of an existing media file or attachment as the basis for discovering new files; for example, if media file Vantage.mpg is currently in the workflow, then the Associate action may look for Vantage.scc.
-This behavior can be defined in the Associate action's inspector dialog.
+Often, an Associate action follows a Watch action, and utilizes the file name of an existing media file or attachment as the basis for discovering new files; for example, if media file Vantage.mpg is currently in the workflow, then the Associate action may look for Vantage.scc.
+The Watch action can publish the file name as a variable, and pass it to the Associate action to pick the corresponding file (the file extension must be dropped to accomplish this).
+The required file match pattern can be configured in the Associate action's inspector dialog.

-Associate actions execute until the new file is discovered; subsequent actions do not execute until the file is found.
-When the new file is discovered, the Associate action makes the file available to other actions in the workflow.
+Associate actions execute until the new file is discovered; subsequent actions can't execute until the file is found or the time-out occurs.
+When the new file is discovered, the Associate action ingests the file, assigns a nickname, and makes the file available to other actions in the workflow.

-Note: An origin action is required as the first action in a workflow, even if you plan to manually submit jobs to this workflow.
+Note: An origin action is required as the first action in a workflow, even if you plan to manually submit jobs to this workflow-Associate is not an origin action.

-Multiscreen Actions
+Multiscreen Action

-The Multiscreen Flip action requires a Vantage Lightspeed server to execute and is executed by the Multiscreen service.
+The Multiscreen Flip action requires a Vantage Lightspeed server to execute and is executed by the Multiscreen Service.
 Multiscreen Flip actions enable you to identify (and map) input tracks, perform optional transcoding, and package the output in industry-standard adaptive rate formats such as Adobe HDS, Apple HLS, and Microsoft HSS.